 Introduction to Mindful-In-Nature: a 1-day course

-Funded by the Big Lottery Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being by offering a unique combination of mindfulness and nature connection
+Funded by the National Lottery Community Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being by offering a unique combination of mindfulness and nature connection

 The course runs from 10.30am - 3.30pm and will take place in our woodland in the grounds of Sharpham House.
 The woodland site offers an outdoor kitchen, toilets and a covered fire shelter for wet and cold weather conditions.

 In the winter months the course may also run from the South Wing attached to Sharpham House.

 A free minibus service running from Torbay to Totnes and Sharpham will be provided by Bob the Bus (details will be sent to you once you have booked).

 This course is for you if you identify with all of the below: